-- The Heisei era of Kamen Rider is differentiated from the Showa era by two things: additional Riders and Ultimate Forms.
+- The Heisei era is differentiated from the Showa era by two things: additional Riders and Ultimate Forms.
 The Rider with his name in the title gets his ultimate form first, naturally, and if any of the others are lucky enough to get one of their own, it'll almost always come later and/or be weaker.

 - Reversed in Kamen Rider Ryuki, though, where Ren is the first to gain his "Survive Form" and Shinji doesn't get his until several episodes later.

 - In Kamen Rider Blade, Kenzaki/Blade and Hamjime/Chalice seal all the Undead in their respective suits of spade and hearts first, and get the ultra-powerful King and Wild forms capable of vaporizing the occasional Undead-based robot that comes along.
 Tachibana/Garren manages to get by with his Jack Form, but poor old Mutsuki/Leangle, who was the strongest Rider in his introduction, capable of smacking all the others around, gets beat up whenever a multi-episode Undead comes along.
 It's ridiculous enough that, the first time Chalice achieves Wild Form, Leangle is knocked down just from him posing.

 - Hyper Kabuto probably exemplifies this, as it's sword uses the Zecters of three of the four other Riders who had shown up by the time Kabuto achieved Hyper Form, so any time a reasonably strong Worm showed up, if they were present they got to spend the rest of the fight sitting around doing nothing while Tendou killed it with a super-powered version of one of their finishers.